SwpnilPndey/Web-development-tutorial/17) Manage ERC20 token-code.md

 2. In Remix, we can directly go to the token contract and approve the vesting contract to spend tokens from the address whose tokens are to be locked

-3. For web3.JS, ethers.JS, we can create separate instances of the token contract and vesting contract and then use approve function of the token contract from the address of investor and then we can use transferFrom function from the owner address to the vesting contract
+3. For web3.JS/ ethers.JS while using hardhat/ truffle we can create separate instances of the token contract and vesting contract and then use approve function of the token contract from the address of investor and then we can use transferFrom function from the owner address to the vesting contract

 4. This way we can transfer ERC20 tokens